AudreyGermain/Game-Recommendation-System/README.md

 | 151603712 |     Fallout New Vegas      | 12.1  |    1     |  1   |
 | 151603712 |       Left 4 Dead 2        |  8.9  |    1     |  1   |

-With out reformatted user dataset, we start exploring and analyzing the user and game data stored within it.
+With out reformatted user dataset, we start exploring and analyzing the user and game data stored within the dataset.

 **Display something number purchased vs number play**